 Curiosity is the ability to seek and acquire new knowledge, skills, and ways of understanding the world.
 It is at the heart of what motivates kids to learn, provides a key pathway to student success, and keeps young people learning throughout their lives.
-Curiosity facilitates engagement, critical thinking, and reasoning.
+Curiosity facilitates engagement, critical thinking, reasoning, and positive skepticism.

 Teachers nurture a student’s curiosity and other life-long learning skills when they encourage children to identify and seek answers to questions that pique their interests.
 When they help students recognize failure as an opportunity for exploration, experimentation and new discovery is encouraged.
 Educators help students understand the tenets of engaged learning when they recognize the different ways kids explore — by touching, tasting, climbing, smelling, etc. — and praise them for their perseverance to find answers.
 When teachers show children how parts connect and influence the whole of society, students discover that curiosity improves relationships, fuels innovation, and drives social change.

 2. Sociability: The Core of Social Learning and Wellbeing

 Sociability is the joyful, cooperative ability to engage with others.
 It is derived from a collection of social-emotional skills that help successful students understand and express feelings and behaviors in ways that facilitate positive relationships, including active listening, self-regulation, and effective communication.

 Teachers impact children’s sociability when they help students understand that the words they choose make a difference to the relationships they create.
 When they teach them that every social interaction is tied to an emotional reaction, they help students avoid impulsive behavior and think through difficult situations before acting.
 This understanding builds kid’s capacities for collaborative teamwork, vital to student success in today’s interconnected world.

 3. Resilience: The Capacity to Grow from Adversity